AdaCompNUS/CS4278-5478-MotionPlanning/README.md

 # CS4278/CS5478 Homework Assignment: Mobile Robot Motion Planning

 In this assignment, you will be working on planning algorithms for controlling the robot to navigate on a 2D map.
-The decription to the assignment can be found [here](./files/writeup.pdf).

 In this README, we provide information about how to run your code and generate output for submission.